opencog/learn/run/README.md

 The scripts here are used to automate the operation of the language-learning pipeline.
 Currently, it consists of five or six steps:

+* Overall pipeline configuration files.
+Located in [0-config](0-config).
+These should be reviewed and edited to suit.

 * Artificial grammar generation.
-Automation scripts can be found in the [0-gen-dict](0-gen-dict) directory.
+Automation scripts can be found in the [1-gen-dict](1-gen-dict) directory.
 This is required for calibration of the learning system.
+Just run `gen-corpus.sh` in this directory.

 * For natural language learning, a text corpus is needed.
 Any sufficiently large collection of plain-text UTF-8 files will do.